-A minimum setback of 3m is required from the rear boundary setback to the nearest corner of the house, especially for northern facing rear boundaries to maximise sunlight into private open space.
+A minimum setback of 3m is required from the rear boundary to the nearest corner of the house, especially for northern facing rear boundaries to maximise sunlight into private open space.
+For corner sections, a minimum setback of 1.5m from the rear bournary to the nearest corner of the house is required.
+Corner sections are annotated on the Tamakuku Terrace Typologies Plan on page 5.